-Dave & Matt Smith
+Brighton East by Dave & Matt Smith (4mm scale, EM gauge)

 What if it had retained some passenger service (this actually ceased in the 1933) and had never been shut (it closed to goods traffic in 1971), been electrified and then had a second tunnel bored to allow direct access to Lewes?

 The buildings are all scratch built and based on prototypes near to the old Kemp Town station

 site with the main structure being based on the Barry Building at Sussex General Hospital.

 For more information on how Brighton was built, see the layout thread on RMweb: